Fordham University School of Law: Overview

-The current dean of Fordham Law School is Matthew Diller.
+The dean of Fordham Law School is Joseph Landau.

 Statistics

-For 2021, 17.69% of applicants to Fordham Law were accepted.
-Of those accepted 31.28% enrolled.
-The average full time Fordham Law student had a LSAT score of 166 and an undergraduate GPA of 3.71, while the average part time student had a LSAT score of 163 and an undergraduate GPA of 3.62.
+For the class entering in 2023, 21.13% of applicants to Fordham Law were accepted.
+Of those accepted 32.14% enrolled.
+The average full time Fordham Law student had a LSAT score of 167 and an undergraduate GPA of 3.75, while the average part time student had a LSAT score of 164 and an undergraduate GPA of 3.58.

-In the 2022 edition of U.S. News & World Reports "Best Graduate Schools," Fordham Law was ranked 35th.
+In the 2024 edition of U.S. News & World Reports "Best Graduate Schools", Fordham Law was ranked tied for 33rd.
 It has the highest ranked part-time law program in New York state (ranked 2nd in the nation in the 2021 edition.)
 Additionally, five specialty programs were nationally ranked: Dispute Resolution, 13th; Trial Advocacy, 13th; International Law, 15th; Intellectual Property, 16th; and Clinical Training, 22nd.

 In 2020, The National Law Journal ranked Fordham Law 4th nationally in terms of placement of 2018 graduates in the 25 largest law firms of the largest legal market, which is New York.
 It is placed 15th nationally in terms of placement of 2018 graduates in top 100 law firms.
 This is an improvement from four years earlier when it ranked 20th and 23rd in comparative rankings.
 In a survey conducted by Vault in 2017, Fordham Law comes 8th in terms of big law placement and 9th when class size was factored in.

-Public Legal placed Fordham Law among the top 23 law schools for the highest median salaries along with Harvard, Yale, Columbia, Chicago, NYU, UC-Berkeley, Duke, Cornell, UPenn, Georgetown and 12 others.
+In 2020, PublicLegal placed Fordham Law among the top 23 law schools for the highest median salaries along with Harvard, Yale, Columbia, Chicago, NYU, UC-Berkeley, Duke, Cornell, UPenn, Georgetown and 12 others.

-According to the American Universities Admission Program's LL.M Rankings, the Fordham Law LL.M program was ranked 6th nationally in 2012.
-In 2015, 85.2% of the law school's first-time test takers passed the bar exam, placing the law school graduates as fourth-most successful New York State bar exam takers among New York's 15 law schools.

-In a national study of the scholarly impact of law school faculty citations between 2010 and 2014, Fordham Law's tenured professors were tied for 35th.